bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # TODO Today
 * How not to be an indie tyrant
 * BYCombo changes
-    * Rethink massive effort, allows the counterculture
+    * Final about page edits
     * Make MailChimp account for BYCombo
         * Change to BYCombo mailing list
         * Test out